ergo-services/ergo/docs/basics/logging.md

 This queuing prevents blocking.
 If the logger process is busy or the logging logic is expensive, messages queue and are processed when ready.
 The logging path stays fast.

-Two details matter: First, a process can't add itself as a logger during `Init`.
-The process isn't registered yet, so `LoggerAddPID` fails.
-Spawn the logger, then add it.
-Second, when a logger process terminates, it's automatically removed from the logging system.
+One detail matters: when a logger process terminates, it's automatically removed from the logging system.
 No need to call `LoggerDeletePID` explicitly.

 ## Using Multiple Loggers